PurpleBooth/git-duet-wrap-for-sops/README.md

 thing to keep my git duet authors files encrypted.
 This saves my pairs emails from being reveled to the world.

+I don't really intend anyone other than me use this.

 ## Setup

 I have it setup like this